 - 1. Explain that you will read the demonstration story aloud and click words you don't know. - 2.
 Tell students that, when they read their chosen story to you, they will click the errors, and you will point out any errors they miss (see Teacher Tip). - 3.
 Computer users: show students how to use the reading guide.
-(The reading guide is not available on the iPad.) - → Toggle the Reading Guide switch off and on.

-- Click Cancel Timing.

-- 4. Show students how to begin the cold timing.

-[¬][⊕] Click Start Timing.

-- 5. Read aloud slowly so you do not reach the goal, and say several words incorrectly.

-- °C Click the words you read incorrectly.

-- 6. Point out that, after one minute, the bell sounded.

-[^]⊕ Click the last word read.

-- 7. Point out the cold-timing score in the scores box.

-^A Click Next to continue.
+(The reading guide is not available on the iPad.) - Toggle the Reading Guide switch off and on. - Click Start Timing, and move the guide using the mouse or keyboard arrows. - Click Cancel Timing. - 4.
+Show students how to begin the cold timing. - Click Start Timing. - 5.
+Read aloud slowly so you do not reach the goal, and say several words incorrectly. - Click the words you read incorrectly. - 6.
+Point out that, after one minute, the bell sounded. - Click the last word read. - 7.
+Point out the cold-timing score in the scores box. - Click Next to continue.